rbms-bsc/DCRMR/_pages/Other-notes/Note-on-manifestation.md

 <a name="7.20.5.2">7.20.5.2</a> If a complete listing of contents cannot be assembled by one of the above means, the cataloger may devise a contents note from any appropriate source or combination of sources.

 >Example:
-> Contents: Love and peril / the Marquis of Lorne -- To be or not to be / Mrs. Alexander -- The melancholy hussar / Thomas Hardy
+> <CITE>Contents: Love and peril / the Marquis of Lorne -- To be or not to be / Mrs. Alexander -- The melancholy hussar / Thomas Hardy</CITE>

 >Example:
->Contents: [from title page] I. John Watson Stewarts Almanack -- II.
+><CITE>Contents: [from title page] I. John Watson Stewarts Almanack -- II.
 The English court registry -- III.
-Wilsons Dublin directory with a new correct plan of the city, forming the most complete lists published of the present civil, military, and naval establishments of Great Britain & Ireland
+Wilsons Dublin directory with a new correct plan of the city, forming the most complete lists published of the present civil, military, and naval establishments of Great Britain & Ireland</CITE>

 >Example:
->Contents: [from title page] The life and death of the author / E.B.
-Esquire -- A discourse about the state of true happinesse -- Directions for a comfortable walking with God -- Instructions for a right comforting afflicted consciences, &c. -- His foure last things, death, iudgment, hell and heaven, &c. -- His funerall sermon / Nicholas Estwick Batchelou in Divinity
+><CITE>Contents: [from title page] The life and death of the author / E.B.
+Esquire -- A discourse about the state of true happinesse -- Directions for a comfortable walking with God -- Instructions for a right comforting afflicted consciences, &c. -- His foure last things, death, iudgment, hell and heaven, &c. -- His funerall sermon / Nicholas Estwick Batchelou in Divinity</CITE>

 >Example:
->Contents: [from title page] Map showing location of Fort Matanzas -- First floor plan -- Second floor plan.
-Roof plan -- South elevation -- North elevation -- West elevation -- East elevation -- Section -- Details of tower -- [Stair details] -- Details of interior wooden stairs -- Section
+><CITE>Contents: [from title page] Map showing location of Fort Matanzas -- First floor plan -- Second floor plan.
+Roof plan -- South elevation -- North elevation -- West elevation -- East elevation -- Section -- Details of tower -- [Stair details] -- Details of interior wooden stairs -- Section</CITE>

 ## 7.20.6 Notes on made-up sets of a multipart monograph

 <a name="7.20.6.1">7.20.6.1</a> If a multipart monograph is known or assumed to be a set made up of parts from varying editions and the decision has been made to describe the set with a single description, make a note on manifestation to indicate that the description is based on a made-up set (see [Edition statement](/DCRMR/edition/Edtition-Statement/#3.20.91.3)).

 >Example:
 >Note on manifestation: <CITE>Description based on a made-up set; v.
 3 has "second edition"</CITE>
 >Edition statement: <CITE>First edition</CITE>

 ## 7.20.7 Notes on reissued or reprinted manifestations